dyao3414/Cipher_Agorithm/README.md

 # Cipher_Agorithm

-This repository is still being written, as many functions are not complete yet.
+This repository is still being written, as many functions are still under developement.

 ### CipherGUI.py